 1. Awareness of Topics Relating to Your Background Is Crucial

-Experts advise that you research popular topics related to your field before taking part in a group discussion.
-While it is not possible to keep track of all topics under the sun, you should nevertheless have a clear understanding of matters that are closely linked to your educational or professional background.
+Experts advise that you research popular topics related to your field before participating in a group discussion.
+While it is not possible to keep track of all topics under the sun, you should nevertheless have a clear understanding of matters closely linked to your educational or professional background.

 Besides having fair knowledge of the core subjects in your domain, you must also be well-versed in some common group discussion topics that relate to today's social and economic environment, emerging technologies, or current affairs.

-Keep in mind that having basic knowledge about the subject of discussion is important, but what's even more important is how you convey your understanding of the subject to the interviewers and other members of the group discussion.
-Therefore, prior to appearing for your GD, make sure you work on your presentation skills.
+Keep in mind that having basic knowledge about the subject of discussion is important, but what's even more important is conveying your understanding of the subject to the interviewers and other members of the group discussion.
+Therefore, before appearing for your GD, make sure you work on your presentation skills.

 2. Take the Lead

-The right time to initiate a conversation is paramount in a group discussion.
-Some people believe that speaking first helps grab the attention of the interviewer, but that is not always the case because it can backfire as well.
+The right time to initiate a conversation is extremely important in a group discussion.
+Some people believe that speaking first helps grab the interviewer's attention, but that is not always the case and can also backfire.

 3. There Is No Place for Aggression in Group Discussions